 Decorating and Furnishing

 Do not underestimate the cost of decorating.
 Brighton has a lot of Victorian and Edwardian properties and the exposure to wind and salt means that they require a high level of maintenance, consequently, good quality painters and decorators are in high demand and can charge accordingly.
-Offering your property as furnished will increase your profits but do not install top of the range appliances and expensive carpets, go for hard-wearing medium range goods.
+Offering your property as furnished will increase your profits but do not install top of the range appliances and expensive flooring, go for hard-wearing medium range carpets.

 Choosing your tenants is crucial